-The reason for selecting the Plan Area is to fund development assistance necessary to cure blight within the Plan Area.
-The development assistance will support providing more market rate and workforce affordable housing units as identified in Bend's Housing Needs Analysis and the Oregon Housing Needs Assessment 2025 Methodology, contributing to the health, safety and welfare of Bend residents.
-The Plan Area is vacant, does not have adequate development of streets and other rights of way or utilities, and has not been developed commensurate with surrounding lands.
+The reason for selecting the Plan Area is to provide the ability to fund developer assistance necessary to cure blight within the Plan Area.
+The development assistance will assist with providing more market rate and workforce affordable housing units as identified in Bend's Housing Needs Analysis and the Oregon Housing Needs Assessment 2025 Methodology, contributing to the health, safety and welfare of Bend residents.
+The Plan Area is zoned High Density Residential (RH) and is not being utilized to the use for which it is zoned.
+The Plan Area is vacant, does not have adequate development of utilities, and has not been developed commensurate with surrounding lands.